 After leaving the baby seal harbour, we paddled to Big Tonga Marine Reserve to watch some birds and find the mama seals.
 At one point we stopped on a beach and our guide prepared a delicious lunch.
 When the day was coming to and end, we got back on the boat cruise and were taken back into town.

 While Kaiteriteri Kayaks offers a number of kayak trips, their Kayak Awaroa trip is the one that has the option to see the baby seals.
 The seals are only there at certain times of the year and the little harbour where they hangout is only accessible during certain tides.
 My recommendation is to phone Kaiteriteri Kayaks before making your reservation and ask them what day the tides are predicted to be in your favour.

-How does Abel Tasman fit into a South Island Road Trip Itinerary?
+How Abel Tasman fits in a Road Trip Itinerary

 If you’re going to be in the South Island of New Zealand, I’ve created two road trip itineraries to help with your planning.
 The first is a 2-week itinerary that takes you to Kaikoura (for swimming with dolphins), Abel Tasman and then classics like Milford Sound, Mount Cook and Wanaka.
 The 3-week itinerary includes everything from the 2-week, but also time in the Catlins, the underrated city of Dunedin (where I was living) and the coastal town of Akaroa.
 If you need advice for planning your New Zealand road trip, please leave a comment or send me a message.
 I’d be happy to help!

 Note: I am in no way connected to or sponsored by Kaiteriteri Kayaks.
-I have received no compensation for writing about them; I just think it’s a great trip that you’ll love too.Find more on Instagram
+I have received no compensation for writing about them; I just think it’s a great trip if you’re interested in kayaking in Abel Tasman NP.